JacobPaxton/data_science_notes/ds_notes.md

 - Drop based on domain knowledge (an adult can't weight 19 pounds)
 - If outlier doesn't change results, then feel free to drop
 - If outlier affects *both* results and assumptions... compare including- and excluding-outlier results
+### Syntax
+- from sklearn.cluster import kmeans
+- kmeans = KMeans(n_clusters=3, random_state=123)
+- kmeans.fit(X_train_scaled) ----- notice there's no y_train, because there is no labeled target to serve as the answer for the prediction
+- df['cluster'] = kmeans.predict(X_train_scaled) ----- no y_train
+- train['cluster'] = kmeans.predict(X_train_scaled)
+- kmeans.cluster_centers_ ----- location of each centerpoint
+- kmeans.labels_ ----- labels of each observation
+- kmeans.inertia_ ----- sum of (squared) distances between samples and their closest cluster centerpoint
+- centroids = df.groupby('cluster')['col1','col2','col3',...].mean() ----- mean distance to centerpoint for each specified column of data against each cluster

 ## Scaling
 - Used to fix distance-based calculations (DO IT EVERY TIME)